HouseElves/kanji_time_public/docs/source/geometry/distance.rst

 `Distance` is the foundational unit of length in Kanji Time.
 It models physical measurements like inches, centimeters, points, and pixels using rational arithmetic for precision-safe layout operations.

-The reasoning behind creating this Distance type is to have an immutable distance measurement that supports seemless conversion between different units via properties.
+The reasoning behind creating this Distance type is to have an immutable distance measurement that supports seamless conversion between different units via properties.

 For example: